AIT-IES/FMITerminalBlock/doc/user/tutorial.md

 ## Model and Pure Virtual Simulation

 At the beginning, the behavior of interest is modeled.
 For the current tutorial, a use case which does not introduce too many technical details was chosen.
-The mythological character [Sisyphus](https://en.wikipedia.org/wiki/Sisyphus), king of Ephyra is forced to roll a bolder up a hill.
+The mythological character [Sisyphos (lat.
+Sisyphus)](https://en.wikipedia.org/wiki/Sisyphus), king of Ephyra is forced to roll a bolder up a hill.
 Nearly on top, the bolder comes back and the action is repeated.
 The following model simulates the situation.
 The Sisyphus block takes the vertical speed and outputs a flag as soon as the bottom or top is nearly reached.
 Additionally, the current height is presented.
 The Hades block reads the flags and changes the vertical speed of Sisyphus accordingly.

 ![Model: Sisyphus and Hades](tutorial-data/img/underworld.png)